 Ever noticed the big bulge in the middle of the rear axle on trucks?
 That’s the differential.
 Rear-wheel drive vehicles have a differential in back.
 Most four-wheel drive trucks and SUVs will also have a similar differential on the front axle.
 Front-wheel drive vehicles’ differential is called a transaxle because it combines the differential and transmission in one unit.
 An all-wheel drive vehicle will have a differential or transfer case that adjusts for speed differences between the front and rear drive wheels.

 It can seem a little complex to some Des Moines drivers – but you can see that all of the engine’s power is routed through your differentials.
 They’re strong enough to handle the work, but- we’ve said it before – they need to be properly lubricated in order to stay strong.
 So from time to time, you need to schedule a differential service in Des Moines at All Pro Servicenter.
-The used fluid is drained and replaced with clean fluid.
+The used differential fluid is drained and changed with clean fluid.
 Some car makers advise certain differentials to have special additives installed.

 Get your differential serviced at All Pro Servicenter.